skyellen/robwork-mirror/doc/manual/manual.hpp.md

 RobWork supports workcells described in an XML format.

-The below program loads a workcell from the file named on the command line.
+The below program loads a workcell from the file named on the command lie.
 If the loading of the workcell fails, the rw::loaders::WorkCellLoader::load() function will throw an exception, and the program will abort with an error message.